 5. Trading Platforms

-Qtrade offers both a web-based platform and smartphone app.
+Qtrade offers both a web-based platform and a smartphone app.

 6. Minimum Investment